joaomatossilva/joaomatossilva.github.io/_posts/2015-06-27-a-severe-case-of-servicitis.md

 - The title choice was only to be catchy, no pun intended there.

+Now that we put this out of the way, let's start the article.

 A very common 3 (or 4) layer architecture is defined by having a Presentation, Business and Data Access layers.

 Particularly in the Business layer, also exist multiple flavors...
 Managers, Services, Beans, Handlers, etc...
 All of them have in common: